anhenderson1/ECE-143-Group-13-Project-/report/draft.md

 > Calorie burn depends on what you do—not who you are.
 > Behavioral choices (duration, intensity, consistency) dominate over biology.
+> Mood is not necessarily affected by diet changes.

 * Practical Health Advice